MarinaGabarasvili/edurio-test-task/README.md

 To get started, make sure you have [Docker installed](https://docs.docker.com) on your system, and then clone this repository.

-Next, navigate in your terminal to the directory you cloned this, and spin up the containers for the web server by running `docker-compose build`.
+Next, navigate in your terminal to the directory you cloned this, and spin up the containers for the web server.
+As project build with Laravel Sail, run this command:

+`docker run --rm \
+-u "$(id -u):$(id -g)" \
+-v "$(pwd):/var/www/html" \
+-w /var/www/html \
+laravelsail/php82-composer:latest \
+composer install --ignore-platform-reqs`.

+Then run: `docker-compose build`.

-To run the service at the background run `docker-compose build`.
+To run the service at the background run `docker-compose up -d`.

-Add .env file with all needed variables.
+Add .env file with all needed variables(example is in email).

 To run migrations run command `./vendor/bin/sail artisan migrate`.